-- Video – Take 60 seconds to do a video which shows prospects that you understand them and you can help.
+- Video – Take 60 seconds to do a video which shows your potential clients that you understand them, and you can help.

 Have a comprehensive navigation section in the footer of your site also.
 Make is easy for visitors to find their solution.

 7. Are your lead generation activities not delivering results?